AntonioLDM17/topological-data-analysis-use-cases/notes/TDA.md

 - A 1-dimensional feature is a hole bounded by a loop (a set of points distributed around a closed curve: dimension 1)
 - A 2-dimensional feature is a void (a bubble) (a set of points distributed around a hollow sphere-like cavity: bounded by a 2D surface)

 Finding these topological features within the data set requires building candidate point agrupations and "testing" their fitness.
 Concretely, this agrupations are taken as the sublevel family of complexes obtained by thickening the data at scale $r$.
-In plain words, merging into the same agrupation pairs of points with a nonempty intersection of the $r$-balls built around them.
+In plain words, merging into the same agrupation pairs of points with a nonempty intersection of the $r$-balls centered in them.

-> The scale ($r$) is the radius of the balls artificially placed around each data point.
+> The scale $r$ is the radius of the balls artificially placed around each data point.

 The *persistent* qualifiyer in *Persistent Homology* means that it does not study topology at a single scale; instead it studies how the topology of the data changes as we the scale is continuously varied, and it keeps only the features that survive for a long range of scales.